 It’s a challenging task, but you can do it – and when you have a first draft, send it to YWT for free personalised feedback.
 Happy New Year and good luck with the job search!

 Work It Out job application feedback offers free personalised support on your CV, cover letter or job application and is available to any woman aged 18-30 living in England and Wales.
-Sign up for Work It Out today!
-We also have a free guide for starting your CV.
-Get started today.
+Sign up for Work It Out today.